marymar/vue-harry-potter-quiz-workshop/workshop-steps/step7.md

 };
 ```

 Now, that we defined our store we need to use it from the components side.

-First replace the contents of the mounted function in the Quiz.vue with the action `fetchData()` from the store.
+First, replace the contents of the mounted function in the **Quiz.vue** with the action `fetchData()` from the store.

-Second we will extract the initialization of the quiz stage depending on which is active.
-Although we are going to store data, we have to do some additional work, for initialization at the beginning and maybe, if we want to play the quiz again from the beginning.
+Secondly, extract the initialization of the quiz stage depending on which one is active.

+Although we're going to store data, we have to do some additional work for the initialization at the beginning, and maybe if we want to play the quiz again from the beginning.

 So write two additional methods: `initWelcomeStage()` and `initQuizStage()`.
-later on we will need a third one, for the score stage.
+Later on we will need a third one for the score stage.

 ```html
 <!-- Quiz.vue -->